APPLY FOR SLC

 The Service Chair seeks to foster a passion for service.
 You would:

-• Recruit students to participate in Catholic Campus Ministry at SMU service events
+• Recruit students to participate in Catholic Campus Ministry service events

 • Build relationships with on-campus groups such as Mustang Heroes and Mustangs for Life, and, when appropriate, facilitate CCM involvement in their service events

-The Community Building Chair/SLC Treasurer promotes community and a sense of belonging at the C. You would:
+The Community Events Planning Chairs promote community and a sense of belonging at the C. You would:

 • Develop a vision and strategy for building community, and work to ensure that events foster community and belonging

-• Plan, promote, and execute community-building events (i.e., Back-to-School BBQ, SMUCUS, Mardi Gras, etc.)
+• Plan, promote, and execute community-building events (i.e., Back-to-School BBQ, Halloween Party, SMUCUS, Mardi Gras, etc.)

 • Recruit and organize additional student volunteers

-FYSH welcomes and draws first-year students into our community at the C and aims to help them integrate into our community and grow spiritually.
-FYSH leaders can be sophomores or juniors.
-You would:
+The freshman outreach team welcomes and draws first-year students into our community at the C and aims to help them integrate into our community and grow spiritually.
+Freshman outreach leaders can be sophomores or juniors.
+You would do some or all of the following:

-• Help first-years integrate into community-wide events such as Mass, Sunday Supper, Mustang Awakening, Wednesday Night Ministry, and Jericho
+• Help first-years integrate into community-wide events such as Mass, Sunday Supper, Mustang Awakening, Mustang Catholic Nights, and Jericho

-• Participate in outreach events such as Night at the Club and the Back to School BBQ
+• Participate in outreach events such as Night at the Club, Freshman Retreat, and the Back to School BBQ, and actively reach out to new students

 Catholic Hispanic Association (CHACHA)